pub-calculator-io/pregnancy-calculator/readme.md

-# Pregnancy Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Pregnancy Calculator Widget for WordPress

 Using the due date, last period date, ultrasound date, conception date, or IVF transfer date, this calculator generates an expected pregnancy timeline.